 Express Gratitude 🙏

-1. Can I register if our company subcontracts out some or all of our retrofit work?
+1.1) Can I register if our company subcontracts out some or all our retrofit work?

-If your company manufacturers or supplies products but entirely subcontracts the installation work, only your subcontractors, not your company, need to apply for the HPCN.
+If your company subcontracts out all your installation work, only your subcontractors, not your company, need to apply for the HPCN.

 This web-document walks you through the application and registration process.
 We recommend clicking on "Overview of the Registration Process" in the left-hand panel and reading each page.
 Currently a PRC (Program Registered Contractor) with BC Hydro and Fortis BC?
 The PRC is transitioning to the Home Performance Contractor Network.
 Click here for instructions on how to transfer your membership.